 Latest Advocacy Needs

 There are several ways you can take action now to support immigrants and refugees.
-Check out the advocacy opportunities below to see how you can participate and stay engaged with what is happening now.
+Check out the advocacy opportunities below to see how you can participate and stay engaged with what is happening.

 Humane Protection for Detainees

-Send an email to help the individuals who have fled humanitarian crises and have found a home in our community, yet are Use your voice to advocate for your immigrant neighbors who now find themselves in detention centers.
-Click below to email or call your leaders about ensuring those facilities prioritize humane treatment and hospitable conditions. facing a withdrawal of those current protections.
+Send an email to help the individuals who have found a home in our communities.
+Use your voice to advocate for your immigrant neighbors who now find themselves being arrested and put into detention centers.
+Click below to email or call your leaders about ensuring those facilities prioritize humane treatment and hospitable conditions.

 Protection for Parolees

-Send an email to help the individuals who have fled humanitarian crises and have found a home in our community, yet are now facing a withdrawal of those current protections.
+Send an email to help the individuals who have fled humanitarian crises and have found a home in our communities yet are now facing a withdrawal of those protections without alternative pathways.

 For decades the US government has supported legal safeguards in accordance with anti-trafficking policies & laws.
-These protections help ensure migrant kids are not returned to trafficking or exploitation.
+These protections help ensure migrant kids are not mistreated or returned to trafficking, exploitation, or separated from their families.

-One thing most Americans agree on: our immigration system is broken.
+One thing most Americans agree on: our immigration system is broken and outdated.

 We are called, as Christians, to practice hospitality.
 This does not mean we are advocates for illegal immigration or open border policies.
 We seek to advocate for the humane treatment of those coming to our country while amending our immigration policies to create more effective and safe ways for immigration to the U.S.